thefoxboxman/TripIt/src/content/posts/victoria-2024-mornington_peninsular.md

  ***<p style="text-align:center;"> Old_Quarantine_Station </p>***

 When we came back in the afternoon, the tide was low and we discovered that to get on the "right-side" we would have to walk out across and around a large rock shelf covered in seaweed.
 With the potential of a rogue wave coming and sweeping the photographer or assistant to their death by drowning.
-Seem like fun.
+Seems like fun.
 <br />
 We had been planning to leave the next morning but decided to stay another day to get the Dragon's Head shot.